omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 Functionality completed on 5/22/2019:
 - fixed date display. need to pass as filter not attribute
         - somedate|date:"format" not somedate.date
+- changed workoutinstancecompleteddate to have default of timezone.localtime
+- changed save function of result to add wicd to instance as timezone.localtime.date
+        - if doing timezone.date instead it will save the date from UTC date which will be wrong (ahead of my localtime)

 Notes:
 - work computer currently has issues displaying video. it will display fine but the command window will show errors that